-Yes, good design and user experience are essential, but even the best design isn’t going to help a website if it doesn’t have good content.
+Yes, good design and user experience are essential, but even the best UX design isn’t going to help a website if it doesn’t have good content.

 And, creating, updating, and maintaining a diverse selection of website content takes time.

 Don’t Wait Until The Last Minute To Think About Content

 It’s a common mistake by business owners to underestimate how much time and effort they need to create and update content amidst a website redesign.

 It’s best to be prepared with a plan of action before the website redesign begins so you’re not caught off guard.
 Waiting until the last minute, or after the project has already started, can slow the redesign down and increase costs.